ageagainstthemachine/Remmina-Docker-Compose/README.md

 | `PUID`        | Optional: host user ID for file ownership  | `1026`               |
 | `PGID`        | Optional: host group ID for file ownership | `100`                |

-If you need different ownership on `./config`, set `PUID`/`PGID` to your host user/group (e.g., run `id` on Linux/macOS to see values).
-Otherwise, you can keep the defaults as-is.

 ---

 ## Notes on compose versions and commands